 4.1.1 Who is eligible to submit a certificate request

 Certificate requests may be submitted by Applicants as described in section 1.3.3.
-HARICA marks all previously revoked and/or rejected certificate requests and may use this information to identify subsequent suspicious certificate requests.

 HARICA may utilize Google Safe Browsing engine to detect suspicious web sites and block Certificate issuance for associated Domain Names.